Skip to main content

 • an authorised signatory from NHS England will sign and date the agreement to make it binding

-• we will send your organisation's unique Licensing Service ID - you must keep this safe as it's needed to request specific sub-licences for the content on our library
+• we will send your organisation's unique Licensing Service ID - you must keep this safe as it's needed to request specific content from our library

-• we will ask you for details of who you wish to request sub-licences within your organisation (authorised users).
+• we will ask you for details of who you wish to register within your organisation (authorised users).

 Registrations can be refused or delayed if you do not follow the instructions above carefully.